peytonwupeixin/Draw-IO-Store/RN.md

 - Use Status
   - [Airbnb sunsett RN after a series of uses in 2018](https://medium.com/airbnb-engineering/sunsetting-react-native-1868ba28e30a).
-  - I use [LibChecker](https://play.google.com/store/apps/details?id=com.absinthe.libchecker&hl=zh&gl=US)to do a simple analysis for some Apk.I analyzed the [Google Play Users’ Choice Awards 2020](https://play.google.com/store/apps/editorial_collection/promotion_topic_bestof2020_uv_hub) and many other similar products (Uber Eats:Food Delivery,Fleet Postmates,DeliveryPanada,GH Drivers,EASI Driver).I found none of them use RN or Flutter.
+  - I use [LibChecker](https://play.google.com/store/apps/details?id=com.absinthe.libchecker&hl=zh&gl=US) to do a simple analysis for some Apk.I analyzed the [Google Play Users’ Choice Awards 2020](https://play.google.com/store/apps/editorial_collection/promotion_topic_bestof2020_uv_hub) and many other similar products (Uber Eats:Food Delivery,Fleet Postmates,DeliveryPanada,GH Drivers,EASI Driver).I found none of them use RN or Flutter.
 **The final apk of KMM is the same with native apk,so we can’t simply analyze whether they use the KMM**

 I noticed that Uber Eats has a total of 3 related applications as below: